Moms 4 Housing: Aftermath

 On January 20, 2020, a joint press release from the Oakland mayor's office, Wedgewood, and Moms 4 Housing was issued, announcing a "good faith" agreement that the Oakland Community Land Trust would be purchasing the Moms' House for its appraised value.
 In addition, Wedgewood agreed to give community land trusts the right of first refusal on all the homes it currently owns in Oakland, and on any homes the company might later purchase.
 According to Vogue magazine, the sale of the house was part of a deal worked out by Schaaf and California Governor Gavin Newsom.

 In May 2020, the trust completed the purchase of the embattled Magnolia Street house for $587,500 with donations raised from the group's supporters.

-NBC Bay Area produced a 4-part documentary about Moms 4 Housing's activism.
+NBC Bay Area produced a four-part documentary about Moms 4 Housing's activism.

+Moms 4 Housing inspired similar vacant home occupations in San Francisco, Los Angeles, Minneapolis, and Philadelphia.

 Dominique Walker, co-founder of the moms' movement, was elected to the Berkeley Rent Stabilization Board in November 2020.

+In 2020, Moms 4 Housing established itself as a 501(c) organization.
+In 2023, it reported receiving $100,000 from the San Francisco Foundation.

 Related legislation

 On January 7, 2020, protesters from Moms 4 Housing interrupted a press conference when California State Senator Scott Weiner, alongside Schaff, Skinner, and other affordable housing proponents, was introducing Senate Bill 50, a piece of legislation that was intended to help address the problem.
-Some protesters reportedly yelled, “California hates the homeless”, “No more market-rate apartments”, and “Where’s the affordable housing?”.
+Some protesters reportedly yelled, "California hates the homeless", "No more market-rate apartments", and "Where's the affordable housing?".

 In May 2020, Assemblyman Rob Bonta (D-Oakland) introduced the "Housing is a Human Right Act" to amend the California constitution, but it did not pass.

-In September 2020, Newsom signed into law Senate Bill 1079, which had been introduced by Skinner.
+In September 2020, California Governor Gavin Newsom signed into law Senate Bill 1079, which had been introduced by Skinner.
 CBS News reported the legislation was inspired by Moms 4 Housing.
 The bill prohibits bundled foreclosure sales of residential properties to a single buyer at auction.
 And if a corporation submits the highest bid at auction, then local governments, non-profits, tenants, and individual buyers have a 45-day window to submit a higher (winning) bid for the property.
 Additionally, the law gives cities the authority to fine corporate owners as much as $5,000 per day for leaving a property "blighted" for longer than 30 days.
 Upon her bill becoming law, Skinner said in a statement: "SB 1079 sends a clear message to Wall Street: California homes are not yours to gobble up; we won't tolerate another corporate takeover of housing."